Riverplace Tower: Design

 The structural system consists of precast concrete floor plates and a poured concrete core.
 The building is an example of a suspended structure.
 The building gets structural support from the central core and the external vertical beams, which leaves a more open internal space.
 There are two tapered columns on each side of the building.
 Cross beams connect the vertical columns to create a skeleton which allows the cantilevered floors.

 The concrete grid on the outside of the building is the only support needed to hold up the structure, leaving the interior completely available for use.
 Each of the exposed beams consist of fourteen precast units held together with high strength post-tensioned steel cables.
 The beams cantilever 42 feet from the columns as they taper upward and inward.
 The color of the concrete façade comes from White quartz sand and white cement bonded to the surface.

 The Gate River Run Hall of Fame was established in 2002 and is permanently located on the concourse level.
 Memorabilia from the event, which began in 1978, is on display, and a five-minute video gives visitors an overview of the race.
 Plaques for each of the 12 persons inducted into the HOF are on display.

-The Village Bread Cafe is a public restaurant located on the second floor of the tower, and it offers an excellent view of the river and northbank through its glass, north-facing wall.
+Savour is a public restaurant located on the second floor of the tower, and it offers an excellent view of the river and northbank through its glass, north-facing wall.